Zak Ové: Biography

 Born in London, UK, Zak Ové throughout his teens assisted his father Horace Ové on numerous film shoots, before earning a BA in Film as Fine Art from St. Martin's School of Art (1984–87).
 Ové provided the video for the segment "Begin the Beguine" performed by Salif Keita on Red Hot + Blue, a 1990 compilation album featuring contemporary pop performers reinterpreting songs of Cole Porter.

 In July 2015, Ové's "Moko Jumbie" sculptures, commissioned to tie in with the Notting Hill Carnival and inspired by aspects of African masquerade, were installed in the Great Court at the British Museum as part of the Celebrating Africa exhibition there, before ultimately being moved to the Africa Galleries, with Ové as the first Caribbean artist to enter the museum’s permanent collection.
-In March 2017, Ové's Moko Jumbie figures were installed at the British Museum as part of the Sainsbury African Galleries, the first time in the museum's history that work the work of a Caribbean sculptor has been on permanent display in the African collection.
+In March 2017, Ové's Moko Jumbie figures were installed at the British Museum as part of the Sainsbury African Galleries, the first time in the museum's history that the work of a Caribbean sculptor has been on permanent display in the African collection.